pi-base/data/spaces/i^i/properties/separable.md

   - doi: 10.1007/978-1-4612-6290-9_6
     name: Counterexamples in Topology
 ---
-continuum product of separable spaces is separable Asserted in the General Reference Chart for space #105 in
+Continuum-sized product of separable spaces is separable.

+Asserted in the General Reference Chart for space #105 in
 {{doi:10.1007/978-1-4612-6290-9_6}}.